gregzaal/filmic-blender-add-on/README.md

 - or if you do not know how to copy paste ;)

 The existing `colormanagement` folder will be renamed to `colormanagement_old` just in case.

+If you ever want to update Filmic Blender, just press *Spacebar* and search for *Get Filmic Blender*.